 For Melissa, who lives in Belfast, Northern Ireland, her initial motivation to quit was her mental health.
-But as her journey of being sober progressed, she became more aware of the physical benefits of quitting alcohol including knowing she was reducing her risk of cancers such as breast cancer.
+But as her journey of being sober progressed, she became more aware of the physical benefits of quitting alcohol, including knowing she was reducing her risk of breast cancer.

 Drinking alcohol is a serious risk factor for breast cancer.
 It is thought to contribute to around 4,400 cases in women every year in the UK alone (1).
-Alcohol (also known as ethanol) affects a woman’s body in a number of ways.
+Alcohol (ethanol) affects a woman’s body in many ways.
 It can increase oestrogen levels, which affects your risk of getting breast cancer.
-It’s also broken down in the body into by-products which can damage cells and cause DNA mutations, which may lead to breast cancer.
+It’s also broken down in the body into by-products which can damage cells.
+And can cause DNA mutations, which may lead to breast cancer.

-It was during Melissa’s doctorate degree in 2019 that she began noticing her relationship with alcohol was ‘kind of taking a weird turn’, she explains.
+It was during Melissa’s doctorate in 2019 that she began noticing her relationship with alcohol was ‘kind of taking a weird turn’, she explains.
 “I was binge drinking on the weekends, normal stuff, you know?
 Just out with friends or my cousins.
-But the next day I’d wake up with terrible anxiety.
+But the next day, I’d wake up with terrible anxiety.
 I’d forget what I’d said or not remember certain parts of the evening.
-I started thinking I needed to drink less and would tell myself I wasn’t going to drink at the weekend but then find myself out drinking with friends again”.
+I started thinking I needed to drink less and would tell myself I wouldn’t drink at the weekend but then find myself out drinking with friends again”.

-It was during the first lockdown in May 2020 that she really noticed her drinking had gotten out of control.
-She’d be on a video call, partying with friends and then would blackout after a couple of drinks and the anxiety the next day was getting worse and worse.
+It was during the first lockdown in May 2020 that she noticed her drinking had gotten out of control.
+She’d be on a video call, partying with friends and then would blackout after a couple of drinks, and the anxiety the next day was getting worse and worse.

-Melissa said: “Every Monday I would tell myself that I’m not drinking this weekend and would have a reset, but somehow on Friday I ended up drinking wine and getting ridiculously drunk.
+Melissa said: “Every Monday, I would tell myself that I’m not drinking this weekend and would have a reset, but somehow on Friday, I ended up drinking wine and getting ridiculously drunk.
 I was blacking out more and more in the end.
 And I was waking up unsure what I’d said and whether I’d offended anyone.
-Without fail, I would wake up and the anxiety would be 10 times worse than the previous week.
-Saturday, Sunday and Monday I was unable to do anything.
-I was just so embarrassed about blacking out and not remembering what I’d said and done.”
+I would wake up without fail, and the anxiety would be 10 times worse than the previous week.
+Saturday, Sunday and Monday, I was unable to do anything.

 Melissa recalls: “I really immersed myself in it.
-I wasn’t trying to cut out sugar or get fit or start running, I just wanted to stop drinking alcohol.
-I did start going on long walks and I listened to some really helpful recovery podcasts.
-But the real thing that helped me was reading people’s stories who felt the same as I did.
-There’s this image that you’re either a normal drinker or an alcoholic but there’s actually that grey area in the middle where alcohol may not really be helping or serving you.
-It gave me the opportunity to ask questions about myself and why I was drinking.”
+I wasn’t trying to cut out sugar, get fit, or start running.
+I just wanted to stop drinking alcohol.
+I did start going on long walks, and I listened to some really helpful recovery podcasts.
+But the real thing that helped me was reading people’s stories who felt the same.
+There’s this image that you’re either a normal drinker or an alcoholic, but there’s that grey area in the middle where alcohol may not really be helping or serving you.
+It allowed me to ask questions about myself and why I was drinking.”

-She uses her Instagram account to share tips on how to go sober and to myth-bust some of the more dubious claims people are told by the alcohol industry.
-“We’re being told now that organic wine is healthier than normal wine but any health risk you’re avoiding by reducing your exposure to pesticides or sulphites is outweighed by the carcinogenic effect of the actual alcohol.
+She uses her Instagram account to share tips on how to go sober and to myth-bust some of the more dubious claims the alcohol industry tells people.
+“We’re being told now that organic wine is healthier than normal wine, but any health risk you’re avoiding by reducing your exposure to pesticides or sulphites is outweighed by the carcinogenic effect of the actual alcohol.
 ‘Clean’ wine is a marketing ploy.
 It’s like telling someone to buy clean cigarettes!” she added.

-Melissa, who was born in the US, found social occasions difficult, to begin with, and said her first sober Christmas was hard.
-“I’m not going to lie, I found it a bit difficult.
+Melissa, who was born in the US, found social occasions difficult to begin with and said her first sober Christmas was hard.
+“I’m not going to lie.
+I found it a bit difficult.
 I’m not even sure if it was because I wasn’t drinking or because of the restrictions on social gatherings.
-Despite this, I have now gone to many social events and parties where most people were drinking, and I wasn’t.”
+Despite this, I have gone to many social events and parties where most people were drinking, and I wasn’t.”

-Melissa never believed she was an alcoholic, but knew alcohol was detrimentally affecting her life and quitting allowed her to ask the right questions about why she was using alcohol to feel better.
+Melissa never believed she was an alcoholic but knew alcohol detrimentally affected her life.
+Quitting allowed her to ask the right questions about why she was using alcohol to feel better.

-Her main tip for giving up alcohol is to be prepared, especially in the beginning when people ask why you’re not drinking.
-She said: “You don’t have to give people your life story, you can lie and say you’re on antibiotics or driving, whatever works for you but have an answer prepared and rehearse it out loud.
+Her main tip for giving up alcohol is to be prepared, especially when people ask why you’re not drinking.
+She said: “You don’t have to give people your life story.
+You can lie and say you’re on antibiotics or driving, whatever works for you, but have an answer prepared and rehearse it out loud.
 I would do this all the time in the beginning.”

-Focusing on all the positives of not drinking – no hangovers, weight loss, no anxiety, saving money – helped a lot in the first few weeks.
-She also advises people to clear their diaries in the first few weeks of any social situations which could involve drinking.
+Focusing on all the positives of not drinking.
+No hangovers.
+Weightloss.
+No anxiety.
+Saving money – helped a lot in the first few weeks.
+She also advises people to clear their diaries in the first few weeks of any social situations involving drinking.
 There’s also a thriving online sober community that can support you on your journey to quitting.

 Drinking any amount of alcohol increases breast cancer risk.
 There is no lower limit.
-The higher the intake the greater the risk.
-For women who have had a breast cancer diagnosis, the more alcohol they drink, the more likely breast cancer will come back after initial treatment.
+The higher the intake, the greater the risk.
+For women with a breast cancer diagnosis, the more alcohol they drink, the more likely breast cancer will return after initial treatment.

 UK government guidelines recommend drinking no more than 14 units of alcohol per week for both men and women and suggest you limit the amount you drink on any one occasion.
-If possible, try to follow these guidelines as a minimum, and aim for less if you can.
+If possible, try to follow these guidelines as a minimum, and aim for less if possible.

-If you want to try to go dry – get sponsored to do our Ditch the Drink Challenge and go dry for 30 days, and see what the benefits are for you.
+If you want to try to go dry – get sponsored to do our Ditch the Drink Challenge.
+Go dry for 30 days, and see what the benefits are for you.

 (1) Brown, K. F. et al. (2018).
 The fraction of cancer attributable to modifiable risk factors in England, Wales, Scotland, Northern Ireland, and the United Kingdom in 2015.
 British Journal of Cancer 118: 1130–1141. https://www.nature.com/articles/s41416-018-0029-6